sebastianvarona/sebastianvarona/README.md

-# 👋 Hi, I’m Sebastian Varona an Informatics Engeneering student.
+# 👋 Hi, I’m Sebastian Varona Full Stack Developer!
 ## My career path 🪨⛏
 - 👀 Full Stack Javascript Developer with knowledge in React.js and Node.js with Express.js.
 Also I have very solid understanding of Next.js and Remix.js frameworks for FullStack React development.
 - 📱 Mobile developer with Flutter